Apalutamide: Chemistry

+Synthesis

+The chemical synthesis of apalutamide has been described.
+Also see:

+The bromination of 2-hydroxy-5-nitro-3-(trifluoromethyl)pyridine [99368-66-8] (1) with POBr3 gave 2-bromo-5-nitro-3-(trifluoromethyl)pyridine [956104-42-0] (2).
+A cyanation using sodium cyanide and copper(I)iodide in butyronitrile provided 5-nitro-3-trifluoromethylpyridine-2-carbonitrile [573762-57-9] (3).
+Chemoselective reduction of the nitro group involved a catalyst slurry (H3PO2, Pt/C, NH4VO3) in xylenes and butyronitrile under a hydrogen atmosphere to give 5-amino-3-(trifluoromethyl)pyridine-2-carbonitrile [573762-62-6] (4).
+A telescoped CDI mediated coupling reaction with Boc-cyclovaline [120728-10-1] (5) yielded amide, PC121422675 (6).
+Boc cleavage using HCl in IPA gave 1-amino-N-[6-cyano-5-(trifluoromethyl)-3-pyridyl]cyclobutanecarboxamide [1950587-17-3] (7).
+An Ullman-type coupling with 4-bromo-2-fluoro-N-methylbenzamide [749927-69-3] (8) gave [1950587-20-8] (9).
+Lastly, exposure to 1,1'-thiocarbonyldi-2(1H)-pyridone [102368-13-8] (10) and DMAP in warm DMA provided apalutamide (11).

 History

 Apalutamide was originated by the University of California system and was developed primarily by Janssen Research & Development, a division of Johnson & Johnson.
 It was first described in the literature in a United States patent application that was published in November 2007 and in another that was submitted in July 2010.
 A March 2012 publication described the discovery and development of apalutamide.
 A phase I clinical trial of apalutamide was completed by March 2012, and the results of this study were published in 2013.
 Information on phase III clinical studies, including ATLAS, SPARTAN, and TITAN, was published between 2014 and 2016.
 Positive results for phase III trials were first described in 2017, and Janssen submitted a New Drug Application for apalutamide to the United States Food and Drug Administration on 11 October 2017.
 Apalutamide was approved by the Food and Drug Administration in the United States, under the brand name Erleada, for the treatment of non-metastatic castration-resistant prostate cancer in February 2018.
 It was subsequently approved in Canada, the European Union, and Australia.